Ballpark: The playing field

 Beyond the infield and between the foul lines is a large grass outfield, generally twice the depth of the infield.
 The playing field is bordered by fences of varying heights.
 The infield fences are in foul territory, and a ball hit over them is not a home run; consequently, they are often lower than the outfield fences to provide a better view for spectators.
 Sometimes, the outfield fence is made higher in certain areas to compensate for close proximity to the batter.

 In many parks, the field is surrounded by an area roughly 10 ft wide made of dirt or rubberized track surface called a "warning track".
 In the 1937 refurbishment of the original Yankee Stadium, a running track that ran the perimeter of the field was incorporated into the field of play as the first warning track.
 MLB formalized the warning track as a requirement in 1949.

 Beyond the outfield fence in professional parks is an area called the batter's eye.
 To ensure the batter can see the white ball, the batter's eye contains no seating and is darker in color.
 The batter's eye area can be anything from a dark wall to a grassy slope.

-Most major baseball parks are oriented with the central axis (home plate through second base through center field) of the playing field running toward the north or east or some direction between.
+Most major league ballparks are oriented with the central axis (home plate through second base through center field) of the playing field running toward the north or east or some direction between.
 Major League Baseball Rule 1.04 states that it is "desirable" (but not required) that the central axis run east-northeast (about 22 degrees north of east).
 This is to prevent the setting sun from being in the batter's eyes.
 In practice, major league parks vary up to about 90 degrees from east-northeast in either direction, but none face west, except for a few which are oriented just slightly west of straight north.
+(Left-handed pitchers are called "southpaws", and indeed the pitcher's left hand is toward the south in the usual park layout, and this has often been cited as the source of the appellation.
+But this is most likely a false etymology, or partly so, as "southpaw" for left-handers has been in use since at least the mid 19th century, and applied to boxers.)